GabrielVareilles/rails-matching/README.md

 # MATCHING USERS in Rails

-This tutorial will detail how to match users on multiple criterias.
+This tutorial will detail how to match users on multiple criterias and how to improve performance with SQL.

 ## Matching algorithm